phopper-pivotal/pcf_an_animiated_short/labs/lab2/README.md

 # Lab 2 - Binding to Cloudfoundry Services

-The _Workshop_ application was designed to illustrate the ease with which data services can be bound to and utilized by applications running on Cloud Foundry.
+The _Workshop_ application was designed to illustrate the ease with which data services can be bound to and utilized by applications running on Pivotal Cloud Foundry.
 In this lab, we'll be binding the application to a MySQL databases.

-Cloud Foundry services are managed through two primary types of operations:
+Pivotal Cloud Foundry services are managed through two primary types of operations:

 **Create/Delete:** These operations create or delete instances of a service.
 For a database this could mean creating/deleting a schema in an existing multitenant cluster or creating/deleting a dedicated database cluster.